eqtedaei/MH-FIL/README.md

-# MH-FIL
+# Medical Image Contrast Enhancement (MH-FIL)

-I am preparing to share my MSc Image Processing course project on GitHub, including MATLAB code, example results, and step-by-step enhancement outputs with comparative photos and visualisations.
+This repository presents MATLAB implementations of a contrast enhancement method for low-quality medical images based on Modified Histogram Equalization and Homomorphic Filtering (MH-FIL).
+The project includes experiments on mammography and chest X-ray images, with visual comparisons against HE, CLAHE, and Unsharp Masking.
+Quantitative evaluation using AMBE and entropy metrics shows improved clarity and brightness preservation.
+Sample input/output photos and intermediate results are provided for reproducibility.